Afghan Civil War (1992–1996): January–February

-The authority of Burhanuddin Rabbani, interim President since June 1992 and also the leader of the Jamiat-e Islami party, remained limited to only part of Kabul; the rest of the city remained divided among rival militia factions.
-On 19 January, a short-lived cease-fire broke down when Hezb-e Islami Gulbuddin forces renewed rocket attacks on Kabul from their base in the south of the city supervised by Commander Toran Kahlil.
-Hundreds were killed and wounded while many houses were destroyed in this clash between Hizb-i Islami and Jamiat-e Islami.
+The authority of Rabbani remained limited to only part of Kabul; the rest of the city remained divided among rival militia factions.
+On 19 January, a short-lived cease-fire broke down when Hezb-e Islami Gulbuddin renewed rocket attacks on Kabul from their base in the south of the city supervised by Commander Toran Kahlil.
+Jamiat fought back.
+Hundreds were killed and wounded while many houses were destroyed.

 Heavy fighting was reported around a Hezb-i Wahdat post held by Commander Sayid Ali Jan near Rabia Balkhi girls' school.
 Most notable during this period was the rocket bombardments that would start against the residential area of Afshar.
 Some of these areas, such as Wahdat's headquarters at the Social Science Institute, were considered military targets, a disproportionate number of the rockets, tank shells and mortars fell in civilian areas.
 Numerous rockets were reportedly launched from Haider-controlled frontlines of Tap-I Salaam towards the men of Division 095 under Ali Akbar Qasemi.
 One attack during this time from Hezb-i Wahdat killed at least 9 civilians.
 Further rockets bombardments took place on 26 February 1993 as Shura-e Nazar and Hezb-e Islami Gulbuddin bombarded each other's positions.
 Civilians were the main victims in the fighting, which killed some 1,000 before yet another peace accord was signed on 8 March.
-However the following day rocketing by Hekmatyar's Hezb-e Islami Gulbuddin and Hezb-i Wahdat in Kabul left another 10 dead.
+However the following day rocketing by Hezb-e Islami Gulbuddin and Hezb-i Wahdat in Kabul left another 10 dead.

 Afshar

-The Afshar Operation was a military operation by Burhanuddin Rabbani's Islamic State of Afghanistan government forces against Hezb-e Islami Gulbuddin and Hezb-i Wahdat forces that took place in February 1993.
-The Iran-controlled Hezb-i Wahdat together with the Pakistani-backed Hezb-e Islami Gulbuddin of Hekmatyar were shelling densely populated areas in Kabul from their positions in Afshar.
+The Afshar Operation was a military operation by Rabbani's Islamic State of Afghanistan government forces against Hezb-e Islami Gulbuddin and Hezb-i Wahdat forces that took place in February 1993.
+Hezb-i Wahdat, together with Hezb-e Islami Gulbuddin, were shelling densely populated areas in Kabul from their positions in Afshar.
 To counter these attack Islamic State forces attacked Afshar in order to capture the positions of Wahdat, capture Wahdat's leader Abdul Ali Mazari and to consolidate parts of the city controlled by the government.
 The operation took place in a densely populated district of Kabul, the Afshar district.
 Afshar district is situated on the slopes of Mount Afshar in west Kabul.
 The district is predominantly home to the Hazara ethnic group.
-The Ittehad-e Islami troops of Abdul Rasul Sayyaf escalated the operation into a rampage against civilians.
+Ittehad-e Islami troops escalated the operation into a rampage against civilians.
 Both Ittehad and Wahdat forces have severely targeted civilians in their war.
 The Wahhabist Ittehad-e Islami supported by Saudi Arabia was targeting Shias, while the Iran-controlled Hezb-i Wahdat was targeting Sunni Muslims.